Bringing Chagas disease care to a remote Colombian region

 In each health centre he visits, the project involves everyone: doctors, health personnel, lab coordinators, and the technicians responsible for controlling kissing bugs.

 And this dedication is starting to show.
-In only one year there has been an increase of 1,292% in the number of patients with access to testing for Chagas in the municipalities of Nunchía and Támara.
+In only one year there has been an increase of 1,455% and 1,129% in the number of patients with access to testing for Chagas in the municipalities of Támara and Nunchía, respectively.
+This would only be possible with the support of the Ministry of Health, Secretaries of Health, and other allies including the National Institute of Health.

 Along with the simplification of diagnostic processes and training of professionals already in place, the project is soon to launch an outreach strategy to promote early diagnosis and treatment.
 There is a prevailing belief among doctors and patients alike that treatment is not necessary or is only available for children.
 The outreach plan will help to raise awareness among patients about the disease, reduce stigma and fear, and inform them about treatment options.